libra/website/docs/my-first-transaction.md

 Use the following args for this command:

 create | c
   Create an account.
 Returns reference ID to use in other operations list | la
   Print all accounts that were created or loaded recover | r <file path>
   Recover Libra Wallet from the file path write | w <file name>
   Save Libra Wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver account> <number of coins>
   Mint coins to the account.
 Suffix 'b' is for blocking

-libra%
 ```

 ### Step 2 - Create Alice's account